robiningelbrecht/pokemon-card-generator/README.md

 <img src="https://github.com/robiningelbrecht/pokemon-card-generator/raw/master/readme/cli-output.png" alt="CLI output">

-You'll be able to view your card and all detailed information used to generate it, by navigating to the card gallery page: `http://localhost:8080/`.
+You'll be able to view your card and all information used to generate it, by navigating to the card gallery page: `http://localhost:8080/`.

 <img src="https://github.com/robiningelbrecht/pokemon-card-generator/raw/master/readme/gallery-metadata.png" alt="Metadata">